B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Subtraction Without Regrouping

 If they use the place value mat for subtraction, some students tend to represent both terms.
 The subtraction is then performed by comparison.
-For example :
+For example:

 Subtraction With Regrouping

 Exploring subtraction with regrouping promotes conceptual understanding.
-Teachers should encourage students to use the place-value mat and base ten materials to model subtraction with regrouping.
+Teachers should encourage students to use the place-value mat and base ten blocks to model subtraction with regrouping.
 Students can work in pairs.
 They can move on to the written form of the algorithm once they have developed a solid understanding of it through modeling.

 This gives them a group of 15 ones from which they can now remove 8 so that 7 ones remain.
 Students should be encouraged to group the ones on the mat to better organize their work.